 (d) This subsection does not apply to any parent who has voluntarily executed a written surrender of the child and consent to the entry of a court order therefor.

-(2)(a) The court shall appoint a guardian ad litem to represent the best interest of the child in any termination of parental rights proceedings and shall ascertain at each stage of the proceedings whether a guardian ad litem has been appointed.
+(2)(a) The court shall appoint a guardian ad litem to represent the child in any termination of parental rights proceedings and shall ascertain at each stage of the proceedings whether a guardian ad litem has been appointed.

-(b) The guardian ad litem has the following responsibilities:
+(b) The guardian ad litem has the responsibilities and authority specified in s.
+39.822.

-1. To investigate the allegations of the petition and any subsequent matters arising in the case and, unless excused by the court, to file a written report.
+(c) Unless excused by the court, the guardian ad litem must file a written report.
 This report must include a statement of the wishes of the child and the recommendations of the guardian ad litem and must be provided to all parties and the court at least 72 hours before the disposition hearing.